Transipedia/dekupl-annotation/README.md

 ========================================================

 Miscellaneous :

-  	- If the file "nomatch_in_adapters.fa" containing unmapped contigs on the adapters is created, the step of blast on adapters will be avoided.
-If you want to re-run it anyway, put in comment the if-statement.

-  	- If the alignemnt file of contigs is already created, this step will be avoided.
-If you want to re-run it anyway, put in comment the if-statement.

-  	- If Blast data bases for the human genome and the adapters is already created, this step in the script blast.sh will be avoided.
+  	- If Blast data bases for the human genome and the adapters are already created, this step in the script blast.sh will be avoided.

   	- The Blast of unmapped contigs on the genome (after the mapping with GSNAP) can take long time even though it is parallelized ; in script blast.sh, you can split the input file in many, and run blast on each sub-file (with xargs) to speed up.